jupyter/nbformat/docs/format_description.rst

 .. sourcecode:: python

     {
-      "cell_type" : "raw",
+        "cell_type": "raw",
-      "metadata" : {
+        "metadata": {
             # the mime-type of the target nbconvert format.
             # nbconvert to formats other than this will exclude this cell.
-        "format" : "mime/type"
+            "format": "mime/type"
         },
-      "source" : "[some nbformat output text]"
+        "source": "[some nbformat output text]",
     }